-- 10.1 The academy prepares both medium term and short-term financial plans.
-It is the responsibility of the Accounting Officer to produce these plans. - 10.2 The medium term financial plan is prepared as part of the development planning process.
-The development plan indicates how the academy's educational and other objectives are going to be achieved within the expected level of resources over the next three years. - 10.3 The development plan provides the framework for the annual budget.
-The budget is a detailed statement of the expected resources available to the academy and the planned use of those resources for the following year. - 10.4 The development planning process and the budgetary process are described in more detail below.
+- The academy prepares both medium term and short-term financial plans.
+It is the responsibility of the Accounting Officer to produce these plans - The medium term financial plan is prepared as part of the development planning process.
+The development plan indicates how the academy's educational and other objectives are going to be achieved within the expected level of resources over the next three years. - The development plan provides the framework for the annual budget.
+The budget is a detailed statement of the expected resources available to the academy and the planned use of those resources for the following year. - The development planning process and the budgetary process are described in more detail below. - The financial plans form the basis of the annual Budget Forecast Return UBFR) which is submitted to ESFA by the end of August in accordance with deadlines published annuals - The BRF must be approaved by the trustees before submission - Trustees must notify ESFA within 14 calendar days of its meeting, if proposing to set a deficit revenue budget for the current financial year, which it cannot address after taking into account unspent funds from previous years.